-SOCE is an important cellular mechanism that ensure the optimal refilling of endoplasmic reticulum (ER)/sarcoplasmic reticulum (SR) Ca2+ stores, activation of several Ca2+ mediated pro and anti-survival mechanisms, and gene transcription.
-In excitable and non-excitable cells, SOCE is mediated by store operated Ca2+ channels (SOCs) which are located in the plasma membrane and depletion of ER Ca2+ stores activates the SOCs-mediated Ca2+ influx (known as SOCE).
-Interestingly, changes in ER Ca^{2+} levels and SOCs function play a crucial role in the establishment of an androgen-independent apoptosis resistance phenotype of PCa [5,14,15].
+SOCE is an important cellular mechanism that ensure the optimal refilling of endoplasmic reticulum (ER) /sarcoplasmic reticulum (SR) Ca2+ stores, activation of several Ca2+ mediated pro and anti-survival mechanisms and gene transcription.
+In excitable and nonexcitable cells, SOCE is mediated by store operated Ca2+ channels (SOCs) which are located in the plasma membrane and depletion of ER Ca2+ stores activates the SOCs mediated Ca2+ influx (known as SOCE).
+Interestingly, changes in ER Ca2+ levels and SOCs function play a crucial role in the establishment of an androgen independent apoptosis resistance phenotype of prostate cancer [5,14,15].
 Members of TRPC family particularly, TRPC1 and TRPC4 have been identified as the promising molecular candidates for SOCs in androgen-dependent LNCaP cells [16,17] and notably, recent studies have identified two other molecular components of SOCs, Orai1 and STIM1 [18,19].
-Stromal interaction molecule 1 (STIM1) is a single transmembrane ER/SR resident protein with NH2terminal Ca2+ binding EF hand directed to the lumen of the ER that functions as a signal transducer from ER to SOCs.
+Stromal interaction molecule 1 (STIM1) is a single transmembrane ER/SR resident protein with NH2-terminal Ca2+ binding EF hand directed to the lumen of the ER that functions as a signal transducer from ER to SOCs.
 Upon store depletion, STIM1 translocates to plasma membrane where it interacts with TRPC1 and/or Orai1 to initiate SOCE [18].
-Several studies have shown that SOCE and SOCs are involved in cell cycle progression, proliferation, and migration [9,20], but its role in PCa as well as downstream signaling mechanism is still not yet established.
+Several studies have shown that SOCE and SOCs are involved in cell cycle progression, proliferation and migration [9,20], but its role in prostate cancer as well as downstream signaling mechanism is still not yet established.

 Dietary polyphenols are the most abundant natural antioxidants in the human food and recent reports suggested the efficacy of natural antioxidants in controlling the growth and migration of various cancers [21].
 Studies have suggested that dietary intake of natural antioxidants could halt cancer progression.
+Resveratrol (trans-3,4',5-trihydroxystilbene;

-Resveratrol (trans-3.4'.5-trihvdroxystilbene; RSV), a natural polyphenolic antioxidant is found in a wide variety of fruits including grapes, raspberries, and other plants.
-Several in vitro and in vivo studies have suggested the growth inhibitory efficacy of RSV in several types of cancer cells, notably leukemia, breast, colon, liver, lung, thyroid, and other epithelial cancers [21,22].
-Importantly, the anticarcinogenic effect of RSV in PCa has been shown and it is widely associated with changes in the expression of cell cycle regulating molecules such as, cyclin A, cyclin E, cdc2, and Rb.
-Several other studies have also noticed that RSV inhibits the proliferation of androgen-dependent and independent prostate cancer cell lines by activating the apoptotic pathway [23,24].
-Moreover, RSV regulates the expression of PSA (prostate specific antigen) by an androgen receptor (AR)-dependent and AR- independent mechanism, and also RSV enhances the effect of anti-AR drug bicalutamide [23-25].
-However, the role of SOCE in RSV-mediated anticancer effect and the precise mechanisms by which RSV exerts its anti-proliferative effect in androgenindependent PCa cell lines remain unanswered.
-Thus, we have investigated whether SOCE is involved in prostate cancer cell proliferation and does RSV affect cell viability through SOCs-dependent Ca^{2+} pathways.
-To address this, we have used two androgenindependent prostate epithelial cells PC3 and DU145 along with control RWPE-1 cells.
-The results from our study suggest that RSV inhibits prostate cancer proliferation by downregulating STIM1, thereby, inhibiting SOCE and initiating autophagic cell death.
+RSV), a natural polyphenolic antioxidant found in a wide variety of fruits including grapes, raspberries, and other plants.
+Several in vitro and in vivo studies have suggested the growth inhibitory efficacy of RSV in several types of cancer cells, notably leukemia, breast, colon, liver, lung, thyroid and other epithelial cancers [21,22].
+Importantly, the anti-carcinogenic effect of RSV in prostate cancer has been shown and it's widely associated with changes in the expression of cell cycle regulating molecules such as, cyclin A, cyclin E, cdc2 and Rb.
+Several other studies have also noticed that RSV inhibits the proliferation of androgen dependent and independent prostate cancer cell lines by activating the apoptotic pathway [23,24].
+Moreover, RSV regulates the expression of PSA (prostate specific antigen) by an androgen receptor (AR) dependent and AR-independent mechanism, and also RSV enhances the effect of anti-AR drug bicalutamide [23-25].
+However, the role of SOCE in RSV mediated anti-cancer effect and the precise mechanisms by which RSV exerts its antiproliferative effect in androgen-independent prostate cancer cell lines remain unanswered.
+Thus, we have investigated whether SOCE is involved in prostate cancer cell proliferation and does RSV affects cell viability through SOCs dependent Ca2+ pathways.
+To address this, we have used two androgen-independent prostate epithelial cells PC3 and DU145 along with control RWPE-1 cells.
+The results from our study suggest that RSV inhibits prostate cancer proliferation by downregulating STIM1 thereby inhibiting SOCE and initiating autophagic cell death.